ian-whitestone/nba-dfs/README.md

 ### Stacking

 "Stacking" is a popular concept in daily fantasy sports that involves putting players from the same team on your lineup.
+The idea is that if one player is performing well, his teammates could also benefit through assists or additional opportunities (via rebounds, steals etc.).
 To explore whether stacking is a viable strategy in the NBA, it is necessary to examine the correlations between players and their teams.

 First, we examine how fantasy points correlate at each position.